Fourplay (Fourplay album)

-Fourplay is the debut album by the American smooth jazz group Fourplay which was released in 1991.
-The group was originally composed by Bob James (keyboards), Lee Ritenour (guitars), Nathan East (bass) and Harvey Mason (drums).
+Fourplay is the debut album by the American smooth jazz group Fourplay released in 1991 on Warner Bros. records.
 The album went to number 1 on the Contemporary Jazz charts, number 16 on the R&B charts and number 97 on the US Billboard 200.
-Since then the album went Gold according to the RIAA and has sold over 1 million copies worldwide.
+As an album, Fourplay has also been certified Gold in the US by the RIAA.

 Overview

-With this debut LP Fourplay's lineup consisted of keyboardist Bob James, guitarist Lee Ritenour, bassist Nathan East and drummer Harvey Mason.
+With this debut LP Fourplay's original lineup consisted of keyboardist Bob James, guitarist Lee Ritenour, bassist Nathan East and drummer Harvey Mason.